Nukesor/webhook-server/README.md

 **Headers:**

 - `Authorization`: If `basic_auth.username` and `basic_auth.password` is specified, this should be the standard `base64` encoded authorization header.
-- `Signature:` If you specify a secret, the content of the signature is the HMAC of the json payload with the secret as key.
+- `Signature:` If you specify a secret, the content of the signature is the HMAC of the json payload with the UTF8-encoded secret as key.
     This procedure is based on Github's webhook secret system.
+(Github says to use a hex key, but they interpret it as UTF8 -.-)
     Python example: `hmac.new(key, payload, hashlib.sha1)`
     Ruby example: `OpenSSL::HMAC.hexdigest("SHA256", key, payload)`
 - `X-Hub-Signature`: This is the default of Github's webhooks and is a fallback, if `Signature` is not specified.